Hall of Fame 2011 & 2010

 Senior Communications Advisor

-From his office in Geneva, Switzerland, Adam supports UNDP’s Bureau for Development Policy, in particular in the area of communication for development, access to information, and communication for empowerment.
-He is an advisor to UNDP’s Bureau for Crisis Prevention and Recovery, supporting crisis relief, serving most recently in Haiti immediately after the earthquake.
 Prior to joining the UN system in 1994, Rogers worked as a journalist, an author, and as an entrepreneur.
 He has written several books, including The Earth Summit: A planetary reckoning, Taking Action: an environmental guide for you and your community, and The Intrepid Traveler: getting the ultimate experience for your travel dollars anywhere on earth.
+His most recent book, The No Mammal Manifesto: Diet for a new and more sustainable world, explores the links between a “red” meat-centered diet and the Sustainable Development Goals.